12/13 Apr 2021

 Technical RequirementsPlease check with your IT department if your firewall and computer settings support web session participation.
 Please also make sure that you are joining the web session with a stable internet connection.

-On 25 March 2021, 9:00-9:30 CET, there will be a test session offered to all registered participants to test the software.
+On 8 April 2021, 9:00 CEST, there will be a test session offered to all registered participants to test the software.
 This test session is mandatory.

 Purpose and Nature